SamOBrienOlinger/PP4/README.md

 -	**User 3 on Samsung Galaxy 7 feedback**

     “1.
 The font is too large.
 Resize it.
 Home page menu is perfect size.
     And 2.
-Format page so words don't appear on lines by themselves e.g in "new cockapoos" section "channelled" and "puppy" are on their own line”
+Format page so words don't appear on lines by themselves, e.g. in "new cockapoos" section "channelled" and "puppy" are on their own line”

 - **User 4 on desktop feedback**

-    "I really enjoed using the site!
+    "I really enjoyed using the site!
 Thanks Sam.
 Now I really want to get a Cockapoo, they're really cute and seem like so much fun"

 - **User 4 on desktop feedback**

-    "Very esay to navigate.
+    "Very easy to navigate.
 Looks great and fun!"

 The above users’ experience reflects how the website was built using a desktop first approach and how I wanted to make sure users of all ages and visual abilities would be able to read the text.

 Given how diverse in digital literacy levels, familiarity with using online resources, age range and social backgrounds of the target audience, I felt I needed to ensure that anyone would be able to navigate and enjoy the website.
-Also, illiciting a postive emotional response from users was central to the success of the website and to achieivng the aim of creating and developing the fictional community of Cockapoo owners in Dublin, Ireland.
+Also, eliciting a positive emotional response from users was central to the success of the website and to achievng the aim of creating and developing the fictional community of Cockapoo owners in Dublin, Ireland.

 ## **[Deployment](#deployment)**